 Each year the National Kidney Foundation of Michigan and its partners offer awards for innovative treatment or prevention programs at the Lansing Champion of Hope Tribute Dinner.
 The awards are presented to programs across the state that stimulate change, awareness, or improve quality of healthcare.
 Applicants from the healthcare sector, community at large, educational systems, and health plans are encouraged to apply.
-You can find out more information on the Innovations in Health Care page or contact Kathy Heselschwerdt at 734-222-9800 or [email protected].
+Find out more by contacting Kathy Heselschwerdt at 734-222-9800 or email@example.com.

 Primary Care Snapshots

 “Primary Care Snapshots: Management of Chronic Kidney Disease” are five, short videos designed to offer providers quick, pertinent and practical information on the clinical management of CKD.
 The series is based on the book, Chronic Kidney Disease (CKD): Clinical Practice Recommendations for Primary Care Physicians and Healthcare Providers, 6th Edition, and hosted by the book’s editors and authors Drs.
 Gregory Krol and Jerry Yee.
 The video series was developed as a component of a National Association of Chronic Disease Directors demonstration project with technical assistance and support from the Michigan Department of Community Health’s Diabetes and Other Chronic Diseases section.